alyulina/spoon-billed-sandpiper/README.md

-Have a description / navigation.
+To do:

+- [ ] have a proper description here and in other READMEs
+- [ ] update everytning